TheOdinProject/curriculum/nodeJS/authentication/security_configuration.md

 - [What special kind of variable can be used on a server to store secrets?](#keep-it-secret-keep-it-safe)
 - [What are two widely used packages that can be used to store and import these variables?](#keep-it-secret-keep-it-safe)
 - [What is the name of the file `dotenv` looks for when injecting these variables into our app?](#keep-it-secret-keep-it-safe)

+### Additional resources

+This section contains helpful links to related content.
+It is not required, so consider it supplemental.

+- If you still want to know more, this article digs deeper into [variations of environment variables](https://www.twilio.com/blog/working-with-environment-variables-in-node-js-html) you might encounter moving forward.